If you're in trouble and cannot find an answer to a question which goes beyond Stack Overflow...

 IT Hares are not different.
 And they have more than just quite a few bits to share about programming…

-All Rants on Programming, page 1:
+All Not so Profound Truths about Programming, page 1:

 Bringing Architecture of Operating Systems to XXI Century – Part IV.
 First Draft